MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/wrap-issues.md

 SignInFail_1.png

-- Ensure that admin Add-AdminAllowedThirdPartyApps script was run successfully.
-See Allow registered apps in your environment.
+- Ensure that admin **Add-AdminAllowedThirdPartyApps** script was run successfully.
+See [Allow registered apps in your environment](https://docs.microsoft.com/en-us/power-apps/maker/common/wrap/how-to#allow-registered-apps-in-your-environment) for more information.

 - Verify your AAD app type is Multi-tenant.
 Under your AAD app’s Authentication tab, Supported account types should be “Accounts in any organizational directory (Any Azure AD directory – Multitenant”.

 - Ensure the proper Redirect URI’s have been created for iOS and/or Android.
 For Android, ensure the hash is provided correctly.
-For more info, see these steps.
+For more info, see [these steps](https://docs.microsoft.com/en-us/power-apps/maker/common/wrap/how-to#redirect-uri-format).